samyilin/dotfiles/README.md

 1. Bash is the default shell on the system, or at least it can be found at /bin/bash.

-   This assumption COULD be wrong in some didstro, but it is true most of the time.
+   This assumption COULD be wrong in some distro, but it is true most of the time.
 2. Your .bash_aliases, .gitconfig, .tmux.conf or .vimrc is nonexistent.

-   This is true most of the times, but if not, then try to preserve your own copies before trying mine!.
+   This is true most of the times, but if not, then try to preserve your own copies before trying mine!
+I could add functionality to preserve your own copy later on though.

 ## How to use